momiji15/yearntolearn/R Markdown Tutorial/Unit 1.md

 # Unit 1: Creating an R Markdown document

 ## Unit Learning Objectives
-- To become familiar with R Markdown syntax.
+- To become familiar with the R Markdown syntax.
 - To be able to generate a simple About Me R Markdown document.

 ## Unit Difficulty